Wander Franco Player Props: Rays vs. White Sox

 White Sox Pitching Rankings

-- The White Sox pitching staff leads MLB with a collective 10.2 strikeouts per nine innings.
+- The pitching staff for the White Sox has a collective 10.5 K/9 to lead MLB.

-- The White Sox have the 27th-ranked team ERA across all league pitching staffs (5.44).
+- The White Sox have a 5.61 team ERA that ranks 29th across all MLB pitching staffs.

-- White Sox pitchers combine to rank 22nd in baseball in home runs surrendered (25 total, 1.3 per game).
+- The White Sox rank 24th in baseball in home runs allowed (28 total, 1.4 per game).

-- Kopech gets the start for the White Sox, his fourth of the season.
-He is 0-2 with a 6.32 ERA and 14 strikeouts through 15 2/3 innings pitched.
+- Cease gets the start for the White Sox, his fifth of the season.
+He is 2-0 with a 2.01 ERA and 29 strikeouts in 22 1/3 innings pitched.

-- In his last appearance on Saturday, the right-hander threw five innings against the Baltimore Orioles, giving up three earned runs while surrendering six hits.
+- The right-hander last pitched on Sunday against the Baltimore Orioles, when he tossed six innings, allowing two earned runs while giving up six hits.

-- The 26-year-old has an ERA of 6.32, with 8 strikeouts per nine innings, in three games this season.
-Opponents are batting .267 against him.

 © 2023 Data Skrive.
 All rights reserved.